CallMeSenpai/The_Last_Touhou_Project/README.md

 **Download SDL.**
 ::Figure out how to use SDL lmao <br>
 ::sketchy on if SDL includes the frame/container that java has <br>
-::key inputs aren't part of SDL? or maybe used in c **Sound libraries!!!???**
+::key inputs aren't part of SDL? or maybe used in c <br>
+**Sound libraries!!!???**

 **Design code flow (see .js file because i like the json layout)**

+###storyline:
+	<u>aim</u>: to include all current cs dept. teachers
+	<i>that give us consent</i> to take their photos and
+	use them.
+	   disclaimer: we may or may not use bashing for satirical purposes ( stuybash is no more :( )

+	each game level represents a year of cs a student takes
+	     introCS: brooks, konstans, holmes, griffith
+	     APCS: konstans, DW, zman,
+	     softdev: zman
+	     systems: dw

+//!! lib32sdl? install pls